Unzor/KRNL/README.md

 Now try adding -t or --test to the command.
 You should see "Hello world with test!" in the prompt.
 If you see this, it worked!

 # Credits
 Some of the code is taken from [Ash](https://github.com/arc-spwn/ash), for parsing command line arguments.
-Thanks to FL1P and Deltara for writing the code.
+Thanks to Specky, FL1P, SeanDaSheep, and zTags for writing the code.

 (hey FL1P the name is still from ChromeOS)